Nezareeen/Ecommerce-Follow-Along/README.md

 ### **🛠️ Milestone 17:  CRUD for cart**
 ✅ Create endpoints in backend ***CRUD*** for handling cart.
 ✅ Handaled quantity for product in cart.

+### **🛠️ Milestone 18:  Frontend for cart page**
+✅ Created cart page in frontend.
+✅ Handled cart operations from frontend.